-One move in Bird's defense of IBE was to employ the shift in the status of an entity from unobservable to observable related to different technical improvements.
-Even though the claim that microbes and molecules are observable would not suffice to convince the empiricist, the shift is an interesting phenomena worth exploring.
-Is it really the case that unobservable entities are destined to remain unobservable?
-Or can they sometimes convert into observables?
-The interesting class of entities that realists claim we ought to be realists about are precisely those that are indispensable for a theory's predictive success, so in this context a theoretical entity should be construed as whatever entities that occupy the intersection between unobservables and theoretical entities.
+One move in Bird's defense of IBE was to employ the shift in the status of an entity from unobservable to observable as related to different technical improvements.
+Even though the claim that microbes and molecules are observable would not ultimately suffice to convince the empiricist, the shift is an interesting phenomenon worth exploring.
+Is it really the case that the scientific conceptual understanding of what entities are unobservable is rigid?
+Or can the concepts sometimes change?
+The interesting class of entities that realists claim we ought to be realists about are precisely those that are indispensable for a theory's predictive success, so in this context a theoretical entity should be construed as whatever entities occupy the intersection between unobservables and theoretical entities.6